 Updated November 19 at 14:45 UTC

-Seismic activity around the Sundhnúkar crater row has remained relatively muted, with only a handful of earthquakes detected daily, primarily between Stóra-Skógfell and Sýlingarfell.
-Inclement weather in the past week has hampered the seismic monitoring system, impacting its ability to detect smaller tremors.
+Seismic activity around the Sundhnúkar crater row has stayed quiet, with only a handful of earthquakes picked up each day, mostly between Stóra-Skógfell and Sýlingarfell.
+Rough weather over the past week has caused problems for the seismic monitoring network, making it harder to catch smaller tremors.

-Uplift and magma accumulation beneath Svartsengi are ongoing, although GPS measurements indicate a potential slowdown in recent days.
-It is premature to draw definitive conclusions regarding the magma inflow rate, as similar fluctuations have been observed across the GPS network at locations far from Svartsengi.
-External factors, including space weather and orbital shifts of satellites, may also be influencing these readings.
+Uplift and magma accumulation beneath Svartsengi are still going, though GPS measurements hint at a possible slowdown in recent days.
+It’s too early to read too much into that — similar fluctuations have turned up across the GPS network at stations well away from Svartsengi.
+Space weather and shifts in satellite orbits could also be nudging those readings.

-As new satellite images become available next week, they will allow for a more thorough comparison between the observed deformation and GPS data.
+New satellite images are expected next week, and they’ll make it possible to do a more meaningful comparison between the observed deformation and the GPS data.

 Comparison graph of measurements from two GPS stations on the Reykjanes Peninsula, situated in Svartsengi and Herdísarvík.
 During the highlighted period, noted changes in deformation occur in both locations, which is considered unusual.
 Various factors, such as reference system anomalies, satellite movements, or solar activity, may account for minor systematic shifts unrelated to ground deformations.